 I do all the prep in a food processor.
 It makes everything super fine and that way when it’s all mixed together, the flavors are more robust!
-I start with a whole bunch of parsley, remove the stems, wash and dry them, and pulse in the food processor.
+I start with about 1/2 bunch of parsley, remove the stems, wash and dry them, and pulse in the food processor.
+You should get about 1/4 cup chopped parsley.
 Then I remove the parsley and set aside in a small bowl.
 No worries if some remain in the bowl of the food processor.

 Next, I throw in one yellow onion in the food processor and pulse it until it’s also finely chopped.

 Now, we put everything together.
 The parsley comes back to the food processor with the onions and I add in the ground beef and the Kafta spices.
 I’ll run the food processor for probably 30 to 45 seconds until everything is well combined and forms a pasty meat mixture like this.